Before applying for your child/rens School Transport please make sure you read the Terms and Conditions of the service below:

 Due to the rural nature of the County it is not always possible to arrange the routes of vehicles to pass close to the homes of all pupils travelling.
-Parents may, therefore, be required to make their own arrangements for their children to get to and from the nearest pick-up point.
+Parents may therefore be required to make their own arrangements for their children to get to and from the nearest pick-up / drop-off point.
 Every effort will be made to keep this distance as short as possible.
 It is the responsibility of parents to ensure that pupils are safely escorted to and from the vehicle.

-Pupils whose behaviour during the journey to and from school is not of an acceptable standard or in compliance with the Code of Conduct may have the agreed travelling arrangements withdrawn and responsibility for transport to and from school will then fall on parents.
+Pupils whose behaviour during the journey to and from school is not of an acceptable standard or in compliance with the travel behaviour Code may have the agreed travelling arrangements withdrawn and responsibility for transport to and from school will then fall on parents.
+Transport can be withdrawn provided the learner has failed to comply with the Travel Behaviour Code and the conditions applicable to the learner set out in the Learner Travel (Wales) Measure 2008 are satisfied.
 CCTV cameras will be used on certain vehicles to monitor behaviour.
 The driver will be responsible for the supervision of pupils on the vehicle during the journey to and from school.
 The driver will report any incidents of bad behaviour to the Authority and the travelling arrangements may be withdrawn.
-Smoking is not permitted on vehicles contracted to the Authority.
+Smoking and vaping is not permitted on vehicles contracted to the Authority.

 The Authority or Contractors will seek recompense from parents where responsibility for wilful damage rests with their children.